BarbarossaTM/nacl2/README.md

  * compute OSPF configuration for interfaces based on interface properties (IPs, prefixes, interface names, tags, ...)
  * compute iBGP peerings between nodes based on the roles and remote roles (sessions to RRs, between RRs, etc.)
  * ...

+### API

+NACL2 will provide a REST-API and maybe a gRPC API to retrieve the computed information in part or in full and trigger a reload of the configuration and data.

+The API might in the future allow to change information in the sources, for example add devices, IPs, etc.

 ## Use Cases